devopology/test-engine/README.md

 </dependencies>
 ```

-To use the Test Engine `CsvSource`, you need to also include the uniVocity parsers jar
+To use the Test Engine `CsvSource`, you need to also include the `univocity-parsers` jar dependency

 ```xml
   <dependency>